PerlAlien/Alien-Build/README.md

     platform.
 For example, the GNU version of make is usually `make` in Linux and `gmake` on FreeBSD.

-- libs

-    The library flags

-- libs\_static

-    The static library flags

-- version

-    The version of the library or tool

-- perl\_module\_version

-    The version of the Perl module used to install the alien (if available).
-    For example if [Alien::curl](https://metacpan.org/pod/Alien::curl) is installing `libcurl` this would be the version of [Alien::curl](https://metacpan.org/pod/Alien::curl) used during the install step.

-- prefix

-    The final install root.
-This is usually they share directory.

 - install\_type

     The install type.
 Is one of: